MarkStokes-outlook/punk-society-site/README.md

 - Include anonymised details only; no personal identifiers.
 - Mention preferred follow-up channels inside the issue body.

+## Working TODOs
+- Populate the neurodiversity field guide with official research once it lands in the `punk-society` repo.
+- Import the first anonymised story set into `stories.html` and link to their GitHub intake IDs.
+- Replace the GitHub Issue stopgap with the n8n intake form when ready.
+- Add analytics/meta tags once the content stabilises.

 ## Related Repos
 - `punk-society` — private strategy + manifesto source of truth.
-- `nd-audit-network-site` — story form host and broader ND audit updates.
+- `nd-audit-network-site` — legacy story form host (being phased out).

 Questions?
 Open an issue.
 This site is intentionally lightweight so we can iterate fast.